 Dr. Le Tuan Anh, Director of the Oncology Center, Cho Ray Hospital, said that the reason for having to perform whole-body radiation therapy is because of the characteristics of lymphoma, cancer cells infiltrate the blood vessels, even in locations such as the testicles, cancer cells are difficult to find.
 Therefore, it is necessary to perform whole-body radiation therapy to help destroy cancer cells completely.

-Doctor CK II Le Phuoc Dam, Department of Hematology, said that normally an allogeneic stem cell transplant ranges from 200 to 400 million VND.
-In this patient's case, the total cost was 270 million VND, of which insurance paid 170 million VND, and the patient only paid about 100 million VND.
+Doctor CK II Le Phuoc Dam, Department of Hematology, said that normally an allogeneic stem cell transplant costs between 200 and 400 million VND.
+In this patient's case, the total cost was 270 million VND, of which 170 million was paid by insurance, and the patient only paid about 100 million VND.

-In addition, applying the TBI method has few complications, the hospital stay is only 1.5 months, previously it usually took 2-3 months.
+In addition, applying the TBI method with few complications, the hospital stay is only 1.5 months, while previously it usually took 2-3 months.

 What is TBI?

-Dr. Tran Thanh Tung said that TBI is a method that has been around since 1900 in the world and has been prescribed for cancer treatment since 1950.
-TBI is prescribed for the treatment of some cancers that are widespread throughout the body such as hematological cancers, acute leukemia or lymphoma with metastasis to many lymph nodes.
+Dr. Tran Thanh Tung said that TBI is a method that has been around since 1900 in the world and has been prescribed in cancer treatment since 1950.
+TBI is prescribed to treat some cancers that have spread throughout the body such as hematological cancers, acute leukemia or lymphoma with metastases to many lymph nodes.
 TBI stands for Total Body Irradiation, which is whole body radiation therapy.
 With the advantage of radiation therapy at all locations in the body to control cancer cells, it helps to overcome some of the disadvantages of conventional chemotherapy.

-Stem cell transplantation means taking stem blood cells and transfusing them to the patient.
-There are two methods: autotransplantation (taking the patient's own stem cells) and allogeneic transplantation (also known as allogeneic transplantation, which means taking stem cells from a person who is compatible with the patient and transfusing them to the patient).
+Stem cell transplantation means taking stem cells from the patient and transfusing them.
+There are two methods: autotransplantation (taking the patient's own stem cells) and allogeneic transplantation (also called allogeneic transplantation, which means taking stem cells from a person who is compatible with the patient and transfusing them to the patient).
 Patient O. relapsed and was resistant to treatment, so his own stem cells could not be taken because there were still cancer cells in his blood.
 Therefore, it was necessary to apply the allogeneic stem cell transplantation method.
-Fortunately, the patient's sister had suitable indicators and donated stem blood cells to patient O.
+Fortunately, the patient's sister had suitable indicators and donated stem cells to patient O.

 Source link